zanzeoo/head-amp/README.md

 Grommets: KOP36851 https://www.ebay.fr/itm/202458640190

-Capsules are availaible on https://www.jlielectronics.com or https://micbooster.com/ Some chinese condenser capsules are available on EBAY too and gives very good results.
+Capsules are availaible on https://www.jlielectronics.com or https://micbooster.com/ Some cheaper chinese condenser capsules are available on EBAY too and gives very good results.

 Some informations about capsules : https://microphone-parts.com/pages/installation